ibexa/documentation-developer/docs/cdp/cdp_activation.md

 Next, you can fill in **Ibexa information** they must match the ones provided in the YAML configuration:

-- **Client secret** and **Client id** - are used to authenticate against Webhook endpoint.
+- **Client Secret** and **Client ID** - are used to authenticate against Webhook endpoint.
 In the configuration they are taken from environment variables in `.env` file.

 - **Segment Group Identifier** - identifier of the segment group in Ibexa DXP.
 It points to a segment group where all the CDP audiences will be stored.
 - **Base URL** - URL of your instance with added `/cdp/webhook` at the end.